czprz/angular-micro-frontend/README.md

 # Angular Micro-Frontend
-Created example which shows a working example of Angular micro frontend using Module Federation
+Created an working example of Angular micro-frontend using Module Federation

 ## Build
 Execute [build.ps1](build.ps1) from root